This post may contain affiliate sales links. Please read my disclosure policy.

 - Vanilla – for flavor.

-- Instant Coffee Granules– this is an optional ingredient, but a little certainly goes a long way!
+- Instant Coffee Granules – this is an optional ingredient, but a little certainly goes a long way!
 I recommend adding 1 teaspoon to your batter.
 You can’t taste coffee in the finished cake, but absolutely helps in getting that rich, chocolate flavor.
 I used Folgers Instant Coffee Crystals and they worked perfectly.
+You could also use espresso powder.

 - Sugar – to sweeten.